learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ## Introduction

-In the previous sections, you've learned about some packages like *Pandas* and *matplotlib* that make your life as a data scientist mucheasier.
-In this section, we'll introduce another Python library, *NumPy*.
-Why?
+In this section, we'll take a more formal look at another Python library, *NumPy*.
 Besides being ubiquitous to data science, NumPy also provides us with blistering fast and efficient list-like data types called N-Dimensional Arrays or **ndarray**s or more simply arrays.
 This list-like data type is effectively a lighter weight version of a Python **list**, as it uses less of your computer's memory, which makes it more efficient, especially when dealing with large datasets.
 Don't worry if that seems a little vague.
 We will take a closer look at NumPy and how its arrays work in this lesson.

 An important note: *Pandas* was actually built on top of *NumPy*!
 So many of the functionalities that *NumPy* has, are also part of *Pandas*.
 It is still important to cover *NumPy* separately as *NumPy* Arrays are very important building blocks in many data science applications!